 Step 1.
-Triggering Review by Community Petition (15 Days) or by Board Action
+Triggering Review by Community Petition (21 Days) or by Board Action

-Note: To exercise any of the rejection powers, such rejection of a budget, the 15-day period begins at the time the Board publishes its vote on the element to be rejected.
-If the first step of the petition is not successful within 15 days of the Board publication of the vote, the rejection process cannot be used.
-A petition begins in a SO or AC.
+Note: To exercise any of the rejection powers, such rejection of a budget, the 21-day period begins at the time the Board publishes its vote on the element to be rejected.
+If the first step of the petition is not successful within 21 days of the Board publication of the vote, the rejection process cannot be used.
+A petition begins in an SO or AC.

 Any individual can begin a petition as the first step to using a Community Power.